jeffskinnerbox/blog/content/ideas/coaxial-and-usb-cable-guide.md

 Quick Charge 4+ is expected to work with USB Power Delivery, enabling Quick Charge accessories to fast charge a wider array of devices.
 On the other hand, Quick Charge 5 is the latest in Quick Charge standards and can recharge smartphones up to 50% in just 5 minutes.

 ## USB PD 2.0 vs. USB PD 3.0
+USB-C Power Delivery 3.0 (PD3.0) introduces a new Programmable Power Supply (PPS) mode, which allows a device to negotiate any supply of 3.3-21 V in 20 mV steps, and up to 5 A of current in 50 mA steps.

 * [What's the Difference: USB PD 2.0 vs. USB PD 3.0](https://satechi.net/blogs/news/whats-the-difference-usb-pd-2-0-vs-usb-pd-3-0)

 ## What's the difference between PD and QC?